 Compare that to one of my mid level students.
 With them the biggest thing I’ve found is always giving them time and space to work out what they want to say.

-Another one of my favorites I frequently find hovering around my desk wanting to talk but not knowing how to start.
+Another one of my favorites is a third grade boy who I frequently find hovering around my desk wanting to talk but not knowing how to start.
 With him it’s a matter of getting through a few of my go-to questions that I usually start off with and then giving him a little pause or space to say whatever it was he actually wanted to say in the first place.

 “How were your classes this morning?”
 “Did you practice for the school festival?”
 “How is dance practice going?”
 Are all good places to start.
 But with him and a lot of my mid level students the key is remembering that you should not be doing all the talking.
 In fact sometimes the less you say the more they are willing to offer.

 Almost always I know the sentence he is trying to say about 30 seconds before he finishes saying it and while it seems like it might be helpful to jump in and finish it for them DON’T!
 Because that’s not what real conversation is like.
 And it also subconsciously tells them that they’re not speaking fast enough, well enough, or that you’re correcting something they made a mistake on.